Clyde Edwards-Helaire Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Edwards-Helaire will go up against a Bengals squad that allows 92.1 rushing yards per game and is the NFL's fourth-ranked rush defense.
+- The Bengals give up 92.1 yards per game on the ground, the NFL's fourth-ranked rush defense.

-- This season the Bengals have conceded 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- Edwards-Helaire and the Chiefs will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances